Browser does not support script.

-This innovative nursing programme leads to the award of a BSc in Nursing together with professional registration as a children's nurse.
+This innovative nursing programme leads to the award of a BSc in Nursing with professional registration as a Children’s nurse.
 You will learn to care for children, young people and their families in a variety of care settings including primary healthcare, hospital and community settings.
 Throughout the programme we emphasise the integration of theory and research-based practice in the classroom and the clinical setting.
 The study pathway provides both an academic and practical foundation that will form the basis for high-quality nursing practice.

 You will spend part of the course programme in clinical practice through placements, providing you with opportunities to develop your clinical skills.
 This also gives you the opportunity to follow a community nursing placement pathway, outside of the traditional hospital setting.
-If you are interested in these community nursing opportunities, please include details of your interest in your personal statement.
+If you are interested in community nursing opportunities, please include details of your interest in your personal statement.

-The programmes include an equal balance of theoretical learning and clinical placement with our partner healthcare providers including leading NHS Trusts together with private and voluntary organisations.
-Programmes are full-time and during clinical practice students work a shift pattern similar to that of the qualified nurse/midwife.
-A variety of coursework, written and practical exams are used to assess students.
-Clinical practice is also assessed.
+The programme includes an equal balance of theoretical learning and clinical placements with partner healthcare providers including leading NHS Trusts, private and voluntary organisations.
+Programmes are full-time, and you will be working shift patterns similar to those of qualified nurses.
+A variety of coursework, written and practical exams are used to assess you and your clinical practice learning.

-Nurses and midwives are involved in caring for vulnerable members of society and there is a necessity for all nursing and midwifery students to have enhanced Criminal Records Bureau disclosures.
+Nurses are involved in caring for vulnerable members of society and there is a necessity for all nursing students to have an enhanced Disclosure and Barring Service check.
 Prior to commencing the programme you must also have occupational health clearance.
-Students are not required to pay tuition fees for programmes leading to registration as a nurse or midwife.

 This new and innovative programme aims to develop nurses who can provide outstanding care across a range of practice settings while meeting all of the registration requirements of the Nursing and Midwifery Council.